 A couple of years ago, we were the lucky recipients of boxes of pictures, letters, and other personal pieces of history from the Higley family – the third family to own the Rosson House (1907-1914).
 This represented an amazing opportunity for us to see what this family actually looked like over time, and to read letters written 100 years ago by their hands, to see the clothes they wore and the places they went, and to see their children grow up.

 In the boxes, we found pictures from as far back as the earliest forms of that technology go, before the American Civil War.
 Most of the letters, however, were from a war almost 60 years after that – the First World War.
 Both Tom and James Higley (pictured to the right) served with the U.S. forces during the “War to end all Wars” (1917-18).
 Tom served as a Warrant Officer and Sergent with Marine Corps (who just celebrated their 245th anniversary yesterday – Oorah!), and James went through officer training, began active service as an Army First Lieutenant in B Company of the 364th Infantry, 91st Division, and was later promoted to Captain.

 In reading the letters, we found several from James to his family during training and his way overseas, but many are from the soldiers who served with James, and which unfortunately detail the circumstances surrounding his death on September 28, 1918, only four days after his arrival in France.
-He was posthumously honored with a Distinguished Service Cross for his actions in battle.
+He was posthumously awarded a Distinguished Service Cross for his actions in battle.
 The following January his family received an official telegram confirming his death (pictured below), though they received unofficial word earlier, as reported in the article below, from the November 17, 1918 Arizona Republican.

 In the absence of official word, a friend and fellow officer wrote to tell the Higleys how James died, dispelling their hope that the rumors of his death were wrong: